Peripheries – Peripherocene

 The chapters "Tectonics," "Type," and "Topos" address the tension between form and function, examining architecture's role as a cultural and social construct.
 Lechner introduces the notions of "state," "recreation," and "surveillance" to underscore the sociopolitical dimension of spatial-structural contexts.
 He argues that the inherent relation between form and function is not arbitrary but ambiguous.
 Lechner discusses the critique of Late-Modernist architecture, tracing the development of architectural typology through different eras.
 The book highlights the importance of theory in architecture, emphasizing a broad and open approach to design education.

 The first chapter, "Tectonics," provides an overview of the book's structure, literature, and project selection process.
 It emphasizes the practical design approach, serving as a source of ideas and reference works.
 The second chapter, "Type," explores the distinction between "first" and "second typology" and introduces the postfunctionalist and urbanistic-atmospheric typology in the third chapter, "Topos."
 The book discusses the broader concept of type in architecture, emphasizing its relevance as “professional memory” despite changing demands.
 Lechner acknowledges the productive dimension of vagueness and polemics in the architectural design process, presenting the 144 projects as a selection that illustrates a design aspect based on typological understanding.
 "Thinking Design" thus offers a comprehensive exploration of architectural design, addressing the complex interplay between form, function, and societal context.
-The book provides a nuanced perspective on typology and emphasizes the negotiation of architectural knowledge through composition and transformative design processes.

 However disparate the style or ethos, beneath architecture's pluralism lies a number of categorical typologies.
 In Thinking Design, Austrian architect Andreas Lechner has condensed his profound typological understanding into a single book.
 Divided into three chapters - Tectonics, Type, and Topos - Lechner's book reflects upon twelve fundamental typologies: theater, museum, library, state, office, recreation, religion, retail, factory, education, surveillance, and hospital.
 Encompassing a total of 144 carefully selected examples of classic designs and buildings, ranging across an epic sweep from antiquity to the present, the book not only explains the fundamentals of collective architectural knowledge but traces the interconnected reiterations that lie at the heart of architecture’s transformative power.
 As such, Thinking Design outlines a new building theory rooted in the act of composition as an aesthetic determinant of architectural form.
 This emphasis on composition in the design process over the more commonplace aspects of function, purpose, or atmosphere makes it more than a mere planning manual.
 It reveals also the cultural dimension of architecture that gives it the ability to transcend not only use cycles but entire epochs.
 Each example is meticulously illustrated with a newly drawn elevation or axonometric projection, floor plan, and section, not only invigorating the underlying ideas but also making the book an ideal comparative compendium.